 From March 2015 to February 2019, Andrew was the Victorian Representative for the Division of General Psychological Practice (DGPP), the area that the majority of APS psychologists belong to.
 He was one of three recipients for the APS DGPP Significant Contribution Award 2019 (see below for the profile printed in the APS InPsych June/July 2020 issue).

-In June 2020, Andrew was appointed the Convener for the APS The Psychology of Diverse Bodies, Genders and Sexualities Interest Group.
+In June 2020, Andrew relaunched the APS Psychology of Diverse Bodies, Genders and Sexualities Interest Group after 4 years of dormancy as Group Convenor.